 It is not allowed to smoke during this retreat.
 Please commit to not smoking for the duration of these 10 days if you intend to join.

 13. Meditation Notebook

 It is recommended that participants record their meditative and daily experiences in a notebook.
-This retreat journal can help you not only to push through any challenging moments, but can serve to inspire you and provide a point of reference for your growth during the retreat period.
+This retreat journal can help you not only to push through any challenging moments but can serve to inspire you and provide a point of reference for your growth during the retreat period.
 A meditation notebook helps us to objectify our experiences and what we understand during meditation.
 It can bring inspiration to us even after the retreat.
-Reading it afterward can be a powerful support in daily life.
+Reading it afterwards can be a powerful support in daily life.